 How to use open data

 It’s easy to consume data directly from a portal in FME Workbench.
 You can read from a URL or FTP by pasting the link into the reader.
-Then you can do anything you want with it, like integrate with other sources, manipulate the content and structure, turn it into your face, and/or write it out to whatever format you need it in.
+Then you can do anything you want with it, like integrate with other sources, manipulate the content and structure, and/or write it out to whatever format you need it in.

 To monitor for changes, send the data through the ChangeDetector to get only the updates.